 This ultimate balance challenge can give highlight any potential balance deficits and asymmetries.
-Keep in mind, this is only one test.
-You can check out more balance exercises here!
+Keep in mind, this is only one test, but it’s an important one.

-There are a few different reasons that could be contributing to your knee pain during squats.
+There are a few different ways you can learn to squat with knee pain.
 Commonly, pain originates from a combination of things and it is unlikely pain is coming from one singular thing- especially if you have started to experience gradual pain without any injury.